parvezs27/Datajobsanalysis/README.md

 # The Data and Tools

-For this analysis, we are using a pre-cleaned dataset from Kaggle developed by Luke Barousse.
+For this analysis, I am using a pre-cleaned dataset from Kaggle developed by Luke Barousse.
 This dataset contains scraped job postings from Google search results for Data roles in the United States.
 The data begins from the 4th November 2022 and updates daily.

 The dataset can be found [here](https://www.kaggle.com/datasets/lukebarousse/data-analyst-job-postings-google-search).